The Patriot Post® · Right-Wing Extremists

-My fellow Patriot “right-wing extremists” (or as Barack Obama prefers to describe you, those “bitterly clinging to guns or religion”), it is no small irony that, in the same week the central government demands payment of any income tax they hadn’t already withheld (read: “pilfered”) from our paychecks for redistribution, we observe Patriots Day.
+My fellow Patriot “right-wing extremists” (or as Barack Obama prefers to describe you, those who are “bitter and cling to guns or religion or antipathy toward people who aren’t like them”), it is no small irony that, in the same week the central government demands payment of any income tax they hadn’t already withheld (read: “pilfered”) from our paychecks for redistribution, we observe Patriots Day.

 April 19th marks the 234th anniversary of the early morning ride of Paul Revere and William Dawes to Concord, Massachusetts, in order to warn John Hancock and Samuel Adams that British troops were coming to arrest them and seize their weapons.
 Revere was captured but Dawes and Samuel Prescott, who had joined them along the way, escaped and continued toward Concord.
 Dawes later fell from his horse, but Prescott, who knew the area well enough to navigate at night, made it to Concord in time to warn the Sons of Liberty.